trustlines-network/clientlib-docs/md/guides/transfer.md

-The requirement for a successfull trustline transfer is a path with enough capacity from the sender to the receiver in the currency network.
+The requirement for a successful trustline transfer is a path with enough capacity from the sender to the receiver in the currency network.
 It is also to mention that the sender is always the iniated user.

 #### Trustline Transfer
 ```javascript